mattiagaggi/3D-Pose-Estimator---MSc_project/README.md

     <img src="images/encoder_decoder.png" alt>
     <em>Figure 1: Training stages of the architecture by Rhodin at al. In stage 1, we train on predicting the image from a different camera.
 In stage 2, we train on predicting the 3D pose.</em>
 </p>

-2) Expand on the work done by Rhodin and learn pose and shape parameters of the SMPL model (https://smpl.is.tue.mpg.de/) which is a realistic body model.
+2 - Expanding on the work done by Rhodin and learn pose and shape parameters of the SMPL model (https://smpl.is.tue.mpg.de/) which is a realistic body model.
 As there are no ground truths available, we devise a training protocol that exploits: the 3D joints location, the silhouettes images present in the dataset and a prior for the body model parameters.